joao-neves95/XmlToCSharp/README.md

 XmlToCSharp
 ===========

-Site for Converting XML into XmlSerializer compatable C# Classes
+This is based off of the original code used to create the Site for Converting XML into XmlSerializer compatable C# Classes

 http://xmltocsharp.azurewebsites.net/